What to do

 Open daily for dinner from 5 p.m.

-A warm, inviting ambience and friendly, professional, service come together to create an authentic Santa Barbara wine country dining experience.
-The menu features dishes such as maple-glazed duck breast & confit of thigh, butter poached lobster on mascarpone risotto, and the trio of sea scallops with chilled seared carpaccio & pickled radish.
+A warm, inviting ambiance and friendly, professional, service come together to create an authentic Santa Barbara wine country dining experience.
+The menu features gourmet dishes whose very descriptions will make your mouth water.

 Summer Solstice Celebration

 The Summer Solstice Parade started in 1974 as a birthday celebration for well-known local artist and mime Michael Gonzales.
 Today in addition to the parade the festival includes concerts, street food, and arts and crafts vendors.
 A colourful art festival celebrating the beginning of summer!